 Email: sdcummings (at) creativebc.com

-As Location + Listing Consultant, Mike has the responsibility to connect incoming production companies with British Columbia many and varied filming locations.
+As Location + Listing Consultant, Mike has the responsibility to connect incoming production companies with British Columbia’s many and varied filming locations.
 He conducts a creative location breakdown of film and television scripts for potential projects.
-He is also responsible for overseeing Creative BC proprietary digital library, Reel Scout, and the Locations + Listing Coordinator, managing the Coordinator activities and priorities, ensuring the effectiveness and quality of those services and maintenance of the Reel Scout database, and its associated services to the regional film commissions, property owners and locations professionals.
+For several years, Mike has been responsible for overseeing the Creative BC proprietary digital library, ensuring the effectiveness and quality of those services to Creative BC, the regional film commissions, property owners and locations professionals.

 Tel: +1 604 730 2246